01 X INFO

 The complex consists of 41 buildings, of which 5 are listed as being historically important and in need of a restoration process.
 The buildings were constructed in an unorganized and unplanned way and a great majority is abandoned or even unfinished.
 In order to allow the expansion and entrance of the existing urban tissue into the Hospitals site, the remaining 38 buildings are removed.

-An axis is established marking the void left by the lack of the original main entrance.
+For the composition of psychiatric hospital, an axis is established marking the void left by the lack of the original main entrance.
 A series of porticos limit and conduct the public through the new access.
-The panopticum logic is reversed: the entrance that once led to an enclosed building that was a dead end for the great majority of the patients, now leads to an open and free space in which you can see the way out at the moment you come in.
+The Panopticon logic is reversed: the entrance that once led to an enclosed building that was a dead end for the great majority of the patients, now leads to an open and free space in which you can see the way out now you come in.

 A new annex is proposed at the second floor marking symbolically the missing half of the hospital and housing the Cultural Center.
 The historical building contains in its first floor the Center of Coexistence and Culture and at the second floor private office areas.
 The frontal setback is transformed into three large squares: a contemplation, civic and garden square allow varied uses of the space and preserve the monumentality of the Hospital.